woohoolabs/yin-middleware/README.md

 - `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original response will be included in the "meta" top-level member
 - `lintBody`: If true, the response body gets linted
-- `validateBody`: If true, the response is validated against the JSON API schema
+- `validateBody`: If true, the response is validated against the JSON:API schema

 ### JsonApiDispatcherMiddleware

-The middleware is able to dispatch JSON API-aware controllers.
+The middleware is able to dispatch JSON:API-aware controllers.
 Just add it to your application (the example is for [Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony)):

 ```php